djaus2/AthsVideoRecording/README.md

 ## About MauiMediaRecorderVideoLib

+> Nb: Video is stored /Movies folder.
+Filename is juxtaposed with date.

 A .NET MAUI library for Android video recording using MediaRecorder with camera preview and stabilization features.

 Latest Version: 2.0.1